WFTK: Rock (2007–present)

 In February 2014, the station began adding more classic rock artists to its lineup, in an effort to "invite more people to the party" hoping to increase ratings.
 Bands such as Led Zeppelin, Van Halen, Whitesnake, AC/DC, and other classic rock artists were mixed in with the currents.
 The formula didn't work, as ratings did not increase.

 The station dropped the classic rock tracks in July 2014, and went back to music from the 1990s to the present.
-However, the classic rock returned in November, curiously only between the hours of 10:00 a.m. and 7:00 p.m..
-In December, the station went back to playing two or three classic rock tracks 24 hours a day as they had done from February-July.
+However, the classic rock returned in November, only between the hours of 10:00 a.m. and 7:00 p.m..
+In December, the station went back to playing two or three classic rock tracks 24 hours a day as they had done from February–July.

 On September 2, 2014, the station dropped its local morning show in favor of the syndicated Free Beer and Hot Wings.

 On January 5, 2015, Axel Lowe became the new program director, replacing Michael "Fin" Walter, who had been program director from January 2008 until the end of October 2014.

 On January 19, 2015, the station became one of at least 30 Cumulus-owned stations that began airing Loveline in late nights.
 It did not air live; instead, the station aired the previous night's episode, from midnight until 2:00 a.m..
 The show ended in April 2016.
 On May 2, WFTK replaced Loveline with the new syndicated rock show 2Hours with Matt Pinfield.
 The show airs from 10 p.m.-midnight Monday-Friday.

 On July 1, 2015, WFTK posted an image on its Facebook page saying "You Spoke.
 We Listened.
 Monday Morning at 6am."
 On July 6, Free Beer and Hot Wings was dropped after ten months as the station's morning show.
 WFTK returned to a local morning show; known as 96ROCK Mornings with JD and Bridget.